A Complete Idiot's Guide to Cuba

 Avoid to take pictures to uniformed people, military buildings or public establishments.
 This is forbidden in Cuba.

-Avoid to bring in Cuba any kind of illegal drug or dope, unless you have a medical prescription certified in a Cuban embassy, which will authorize you to take it for medical reasons.
+Avoid to bring to Cuba any kind of illegal drug or dope, unless you have a medical prescription certified in a Cuban embassy, which will authorize you to take some controlled substances for medical reasons.
 Always get informed before bringing such things, because a simple medical prescription would not suffice.
-Carrying drugs in Cuba is severely punished.
+Carrying narcotics substances in Cuba is severely punished.
 Don't be fool!

 If you Drive, Don't Drink